Tenaka/Create-1000s-ADUsers/README.md

 Run from a client or server with the AD PowerShell modules installed

-Creates complex random password and outputs to a file.
+Creates complex random passwords and outputs to a file.